jreisinger/docs/data/notes/net/dns.md

     PTR    Pointer (Address-to-name translation)
     MX     Mail Exchanger (Controls email routing)
-    DNSKEY Public Key (Public key for a DNS name - used for DNSSEC) SPF    Sender Policy (Identifies mail servers, inhibits forging) DKIM   DomainKeys Identified Mail (Signature system for email - verify sender and message integrity) CNAME  Canonical Name (Nicknames or aliases for a host) SRV    Services (Gives locations of well-known services) TXT    Text (Comments or untyped information; used for trying out new ideas)
+    DNSKEY Public Key (Public key for a DNS name - used for DNSSEC) CAA    Certification Authority Authorization
+    SPF    Sender Policy (Identifies mail servers, inhibits forging) DKIM   DomainKeys Identified Mail (Signature system for email - verify sender and message integrity) CNAME  Canonical Name (Nicknames or aliases for a host) SRV    Services (Gives locations of well-known services) TXT    Text (Comments or untyped information; used for trying out new ideas)

-*CAA* - Certification Authority Authorization new type to indicate to CAs whetherthey are authorized to issue digital certificates for a particular domain name (CAA can't coexist with CNAME)
+*CAA* - is a new type to indicate to CAs whether they are authorized to issue digital certificates for a particular domain name (CAA can't coexist with CNAME)

 *SPF* - allows administrators to specify which hosts are allowed to send mail on behalf of a given domain by creating a specific SPF record (or TXT record) in